j) Provisions and Contingent Liabilities:

 Ordinary shares are classified as equity.
 Every holder of the equity shares, as reflected in the records of the Company as at the date of the shareholder meeting shall have one vote in respect of each share held for all matters submitted to vote in the shareholder meeting.

-The Company has obtained the approval of shareholders by passing of Special Resolution through Postal Ballot on 13th March, 2024 to issue upto 36,00,00,000 (Thirty Six Crores) Convertible Equity Warrants ("Warrants") with each warrant convertible into 1 (one) fully paid up equity share of the company of Rs.
+The Company had obtained the approval of shareholders by passing of Special Resolution through Postal Ballot on 13 th March, 2024 to issue upto 36,00,00,000 (Thirty-Six Crores) Convertible Equity Warrants ("Warrants") with each warrant convertible into 1 (one) fully paid-up equity share of the company of Rs.
 1/- (Rupee One Only) each.
-The Warrants are yet to be allotted.
+The allotment of warrants has been withdrawn.

 Basic earnings per share: is calculated by dividing the net profit for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the financial year.
 Earnings considered in ascertaining the company's earnings per share is the net profit for the period after deducting any attributable tax thereto for the period.
 The weighted average number of equity shares outstanding during the period and for all periods presented is adjusted for events, such as bonus shares, other than the conversion of potential equity shares that have changed the number of equity shares outstanding, without a corresponding change in resources.